 - Less current input as compared to another welding process

-- The distance between torch and work piece (standoff distance) does not effects the arc formation
+- The distance between torch and workpiece (standoff distance) does not affect the arc formation

 - Can achieve faster travel speeds

 - Less heat-affected zone (HAZ) if compared to GTAW (Gas tungsten arc welding)

 - It is more stable and does not gets deflected from the base metal